-Can hold up to 330 lbs.
-Height is 24".
+Can hold up to 330 pounds.
+Height is 24 inches.
 Galvanized steel.
 Extra support crossbars.
 Comes as a set of four.
 Rubber feet to protect your floors.
 Durable and stack well.
 Comfortable.

 The legs are not adjustable.
 Some customers also felt there was an odor when first out of the box.